CLICK IMAGE AT END TO READ OTHER STORIES IN THIS SERIES

 My Nominees Are:

 On the 9th June I went to a book signing at Eklektos Bookshop in Elounda, Crete.
-It wasn’t to sign my book Harry the Louse, which is currently only available as an e-book.
+It wasn’t to sign my book Discrete Reversal, which is currently only available as an e-book.
 It was Kritsotopoula by Yvonne Payne, so it was her day anyway.
 It was great to chat with her, not least because both Harry volumes, the Louse and the Spouse should be available in paperback this year and I look forward to my own book-signing in the same bookshop, because Elounda is where Harry casts his spell.

 Anyway, this blog is following on from The Ferryman theme and after Yvonne’s book-signing I went, for the first time, to see some of the film’s settings.